gauravk1001/twitter-analyzer/README.md

+#Real time analyis of Twitter feed based on Twitter Streaming API (Python (nltk, tweepy, webbrowser, MySQLdb))

-Steps to setup and run the Real-time Tweets Analyzer
+Steps to setup and run the Real-time Tweets Analyzer (built in 2014)

 1)Download and install Python 2.7.
 Add the path of the installation directory to the Path variable in Environment Variables under Control Panel > System > Advanced System Settings